Updated November 25, 2025

 As such, corporate PR includes:

-Crisis management is how a business or organization responds to an emergency.
+Crisis management refers to the way a business or organization responds to an emergency.

-In just about any type of crisis — such as a security breach, a tech issue, a poorly received ad campaign, or personnel turnover — could justify crisis management.
+In almost any type of crisis — such as a security breach, a technical issue, a poorly received ad campaign, or personnel turnover — crisis management can be justified.

 Crisis management is incredibly important because a recent study revealed that nearly two-thirds of people would consider how brands responded to a crisis and that their response would impact their relationship with them afterward.